mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/swift-call.md

     }
 }
 ```
-The `displayIncomingCallAlert` function takes a `NXMCall` as a parameter, with this we can access the members, which are the type `NXMCallMember`, of the call to retreive the phone number of the incoming call.
+The `displayIncomingCallAlert` function takes a `NXMCall` as a parameter, with this we can access the members, which are the type `NXMCallMember`, of the call to retrieve the phone number of the incoming call.
 Note in the `UIAlertAction` for answering the call we assign the call to the property from earlier.

 To use `displayIncomingCallAlert` you need to use the `NXMClientDelegate` which has a function that will be called when the client receives an incoming `NXMCall`: